angular/dgeni/README.md

 ### `angularjs` Package

+There is one new document extractor in this package, `ngdoc`, which can pull a single document from an ngdoc content file.

 On top of the processors provided by the `jsdoc` package, this packages adds the following processors:

 * `filter-ngdocs` -